-If you already own a property in another country with sufficient equity, you may choose to take out an additional mortgage, or even a new one on that property to finance your purchase in Portugal.
+If you already own a property in another country with sufficient equity, you may choose to take out an additional mortgage or even a new one on that property to finance your purchase in Portugal.

-However, conditions in Portugal improved over recent years, and there is increased interest from lenders in assisting foreigners with lending solutions.
+However, conditions in Portugal have improved over recent years, and there is increased interest from lenders in assisting foreigners with lending solutions.

-It is advisable to start the mortgage process as early as possible, even if you are not totally sure of the kind of property you want to buy.
-Starting the process early helps you to know what you can afford and how much you can access through credit financing.
+It is advisable to start the mortgage process as early as possible, even if you are still determining the kind of property you want to buy.
+Starting the process early helps you to understand what you can afford and how much you can access through credit financing.

 Compare mortgages from different banks